hogeschool/SAD_minor/Assessment.md

 spend week 5, week 10, and week 15 on theory as preparation for the project? e.g. go through the recommended background reading quickly in the 10:30 to 12:00 hours? this can be combined with an in-class Q&A session to support students in their search for relevant background literature, hopefully also allowing them to learn from one-another

+NOTE --> "bij twijfel the lower percentage is given?"

 ### Part 1

 In Week 1 to Week 4, there are four multiple-choice exams, each worth 25% of the grade for Part 1 of the course.
 These exams are given on Friday at 15:00 - 16:40.
-A retake for one multiple

-week 1
-fri: 40 question multiple-choice exam, 25% of grade Q1, grade 10 - [1 point per 3 wrong answers]
+[A retake for one multiple-choice exam is possible in Week 5 on Friday at 15:00 - 16:40. / A retake for each multiple-choice exam is possible the week after on Monday at 08:30 - 10:10.]
+The multiple-choice exams each have 40 questions, in each of which one option out of four is correct.
+The grade for each exam is 10 - [1 point per 3 wrong answers].
+This integrates a correction for guessing.

-week 2
+### Part 2
-fri: 40 question multiple-choice exam, 25% of grade Q1, grade 10 - [1 point per 3 wrong answers]

-week 3:
-fri: 40 question multiple-choice exam, 25% of grade Q1, grade 10 - [1 point per 3 wrong answers]

-week 4:
-fri: 40 question multiple-choice exam, 25% of grade Q1, grade 10 - [1 point per 3 wrong answers]

-week 5:
-fri: retake of one 40 question multiple-choice exam, retake 25% of grade Q1, grade 10 - [1 point per 3 wrong answers]
-fri: theoretical framework / background research / project plan, 10% of grade Q2
-fri: personal learning goals of theory in Q2, required for Q2

-week 6:
-fri end of day: pitch of project status, 10% of grade Q2, grade as 0%/5%/10%, reparations for a couple of hours if result not clearly determinable

-week 7:
-fri end of day: pitch of project status, 10% of grade Q2, grade as 0%/5%/10%, reparations for a couple of hours if result not clearly determinable

-week 8:
-fri end of day: pitch of project status, 10% of grade Q2, grade as 0%/5%/10%, reparations for a couple of hours if result not clearly determinable
+In Week 5, on Friday at 09:00 sharp, a paper describing the theoretical framework, background research, and project plan for Project 1 is due.
+It is 10% of the grade for Part 2.
+Note that project teams can be up to two people in size.
+Exceptions only with clear reasons and with permission of the instructor.
+Additionally, a list of the personal learning objectives of the student is due at 09:00.
+It is part of the 10% of the grade of Part 2 that consists of active engagement in the personal learning process.
+The research paper is graded based on XXX.
+A pass/fail grade is determined the same day.
+In case of a fail, the student is given until the next [Monday / Friday] at 09:00 sharp to submit a repaired version.
+In case of a pass, a more fine-grained grade of 6, 7, 8, 9, or 10 is [hopefully] determined within a week, together with [detailed] feedback.

+In Week 6 to Week 8, short presentations of the project status are done between 15:00 and 16:40.
+Each presentation is worth 10% of the grade of Part 2.
+The result is given as 0%, 5%, or 10%.
+A 10% means that all agreed-upon deliverables and work has been completed and is at an acceptable quality.
+A 0% means that what is presented is severly lacking.
+A 5% means that the work is only partly adequate.
+This determination is made by two lecturers.
+A reparation is possible until midnight of the same day, at 24:00 sharp (XXX or earlier?
+XXX), and should be handed in as a recorded video, of an appropriate lenth, and in a designated format.
+If they are used, slides are due before the start of the pitches in PDF format at the designated location.

++ hand in an update of theory status

 week 9:
-fri start of day: pitch of project status, 10% of grade Q2, grade as 0%/5%/10%, reparations for a couple of hours if result not clearly determinable fri before pitches: project report, 30% of grade Q2, graded as fail (1) or pass (6) on day of hand-in, with 6/7/8/9/10 determined in the week after fri after pitches: teaching other students through an exercise, 5% of grade Q2 fri before pitches?: reflection on personal development (together with active participation/learning throughout the quarter), 5% of grade Q2
+fri start of day: pitch of project status, 10% of grade Q2, grade as 0%/5%/10%, reparations for a couple of hours if result not clearly determinable fri before pitches: project report, 30% of grade Q2, graded as fail (1) or pass (6) on day of hand-in, with 6/7/8/9/10 determined in the week after fri after pitches: teaching other students through an exercise, 5% of grade Q2 fri before pitches?: reflection on personal development (together with active participation/learning throughout the quarter), 5% of grade Q2?
+5% of grade internal knowledge sharing

++ hand in an update of theory status

 week 10:
 mon: if pass given week before, then project results to be shared externally in a responsible manner (ethical considerations, licensing, clarity, quality, etc), 5% of grade Q2
 fri: handing in corrections to project report if fail is given, retake of these 30% of grade Q2 --> need to specify when external sharing of results needs to be done, and having report in the morning on friday and the external sharing at e.g. 18:00 if pass/fail is given by 12:00

-week 11 to 20: like week 5 to week 10 but then for Q3 and Q4
++ Friday at 09:00 --> reflection report having personal learning objectives, weekly updates, and a closing reflection

+### Part 3

+The deliverables and grading of Part 3 are the same as part 2, i.e. week 10 - 15 correspond to the deliverables and grades in week 5 - 10.
+Part 3 contributes for 25% to the final grade.

+### Part 4

+The deliverables and grading of Part 4 are the same as part 2, i.e. week 15 - 20 correspond to the deliverables and grades in week 5 - 10.
+Part 4 contributes for 25% to the final grade.

 ### Total grade

 The total grade is the average of Part 1, Part 2, Part 3, and Part 4, provided all are >= 4.0.
 A pass is a total of >= 5.5.
 No rounding is done before determining the pass grade.
 The final grade is rounded to one grade after the dot.
+Retakes from the perspective of a fail are arranged as retakes or reparations of all individual grades.
+This means that the student gets a second chance for all components.
+In case of a failure for the minor, the complete minor can be retaken in its entirety the year after, but without necessarily having a right to attend class.

+- Total: 100% of toal grade, should be >= 5.5

+   - Part 1: 25% of total grade, should be >= 4.0

+      - 25% multiple-choice exam, ND/1/2/3/4/5/6/7/8/9/10
+      - 25% multiple-choice exam, ND/1/2/3/4/5/6/7/8/9/10
+      - 25% multiple-choice exam, ND/1/2/3/4/5/6/7/8/9/10
+      - 25% multiple-choice exam, ND/1/2/3/4/5/6/7/8/9/10

+   - Part 2: 25% of total grade, should be >= 4.0

+      - 10% background research paper, [0%/10% or 0%/5%/10%]
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 5% internal knowledge sharing, 0%/5%/10%
+      - 30% project report, Fail (1) / Pass (6/7/8/9/10)
+      - 5% external knowledge sharing, 0%/5%
+      - 10% active self-directed learning, [0%/10% or 0%/5%/10%]

+   - Part 3: 25% of total grade, should be >= 4.0

+      - 10% background research paper, [0%/10% or 0%/5%/10%]
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 5% internal knowledge sharing, 0%/5%
+      - 30% project report, Fail (1) / Pass (6/7/8/9/10)
+      - 5% external knowledge sharing, 0%/5%
+      - 10% active self-directed learning, [0%/10% or 0%/5%/10%]

+   - Part 4: 25% of total grade, should be >= 4.0

+      - 10% background research paper, [0%/10% or 0%/5%/10%]
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 10% short presentation, 0%/5%/10%
+      - 5% internal knowledge sharing, 0%/5%
+      - 30% project report, Fail (1) / Pass (6/7/8/9/10)
+      - 5% external knowledge sharing, 0%/5%
+      - 10% active self-directed learning [0%/10% or 0%/5%/10%]

 ### Language

-All materials and submitted exercises will be in English.
+All materials and submitted exercises must be in English.
 In exceptional circumstances this rule may be adjusted on a case-by-case basis, given grave reasons.
+Classes and communication with lecturers is also expected to be in English.

 ### Link to ROM

-7.5 ECTS of part 1 are theory

-3x7.5 ECTS of parts 2/3/4 are 2.5 ECTS theory and 5 ECTS practice.
-Both are combined into one grade, with theory contributing 30% to the grade and practice 70%.
+Part 1 consists of 7.5 ECTS of theory.
+Parts 2, 3, and 4 each consist of 7.5 ECTS of theory and practice combined.
+In each part 30% of the grade is derived from a theoretical framework and 70% from a practical framework.
+Together this corresponds to roughly 15 ECTS related to theory and 15 ECTS related to practice, equivalent to the guideline in the ROM.